Andrew Benintendi Player Props: White Sox vs. Yankees

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .345 this season while batting .278 with 38 walks and 51 runs scored.

-- Among the qualifying batters in MLB action, his batting average ranks 30th, his on-base percentage ranks 48th, and he is 130th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 34th in batting average, 51st in on-base percentage, and 131st in slugging.

-- He has hit a long ball in two of 100 games played this season, and in 0.5% of his plate appearances.
+- In 101 games played this year, he has hit a homer in only two of them.

-- Benintendi has picked up an RBI in 24.0% of his games this season, with two or more RBI in 5.0% of his games.
-He has also plated three or more runs in one contest.
+- Benintendi has had an RBI in 25 games this season (24.8%), including five multi-RBI outings (5.0%).
+He has also driven home three or more of his team's runs in one contest.

-- In 41.0% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (7.0%).
+- He has scored in 41 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.